joachim-gassen/botex/README.md

 If you want to use botex to create LLM participants for your own oTree experiments, you need the following:

 - A working python environment >= 3.10 and preferable a virtual environment.
-- [Google Chrome](https://www.google.com/chrome/) for scraping the oTree participant pages
+- [Google Chrome](https://www.google.com/chrome/) for scraping the oTree participant pages.
 - Access to an oTree server that you can start sessions on or at least an URL of an oTree participant link.
 The server can be local or remote.
 - Access to an LLM model for inference.
-See next section.
+See [Verfied LLMs section](#verified-llms).

-Then install the stable PyPi version of the botex package: `pip install botex`.
-However, if you are courageous and want to use the current development version that is described in this README, you need to install it directly from this repository: `pip install git+https://github.com/joachim-gassen/botex.git`.
+Then, install the current development version of the package that is described in this README directly from this repository: `pip install git+https://github.com/joachim-gassen/botex.git`.

+If you rather want to play it safe and install the last stable PyPi version of the package, then you can install it the 'normal way' by running `pip install botex`.
+However, in this case, you should refer to the [readme available on Pypi](https://pypi.org/project/botex/) for pointers on how to get started.

 ## Using the botex command line interface